CodeShayk/ApiAggregator/README.md

 --
 ## Introduction
 ### What is ApiAggregator?
-`ApiAggregator` is a .net utility to aggregate multiple api requests to return a single composed response.
-The utility allows cherry picking the list of apis on demand if needed.
+`ApiAggregator` is a .net utility to help combine multiple api requests to return a single aggregated response.
+The utility optionally allows conditionally including a subset of configured apis to return responses.

 #### Extends `Schemio` for APIs
-ApiAggregator consumes `Schemio` to extend support for apis to configure hierarchical graphs of `query`/`transformer` pairs to return a single aggregated response.
+ApiAggregator uses `Schemio` to extend support for apis to configure hierarchical graph of `query`/`transformer` pairs to return aggregated data in a single response.
-You can read on [Schemio](https://github.com/CodeShayk/Schemio) for more details.
+You can read on [Schemio](https://github.com/CodeShayk/Schemio) for more details on the core functionality.

 ## Using ApiAggregator
 Coming soon